 Blockchain technology has revolutionized the way we perceive and handle digital transactions.
 One intriguing aspect of blockchain development is the occurrence of forks.
-In this blog post, we will explore the concept of blockchain forks, their types, reasons behind their occurrence, and their impact on the blockchain ecosystem!
+In this blog post, we will explore the concept of blockchain forks, their types, the reasons behind their occurrence, and their impact on the blockchain ecosystem!

 Overview Of Blockchain Fork: